ForestAdmin/agent-nodejs/docs/agent-customization/fields/README.md

 On the other hand graphical user interfaces usually need duplication and shortcuts to be user-friendly.

-In order to bridge that gap, Forest Admin allows to add, move, remove and override behavior from fields on all collections.
+In order to bridge that gap, Forest Admin allows to add, move, remove and override behaviors from fields.

-# Minimal example
+## Minimal example

 ```javascript
 collection